 At Ogletree Deakins, Mr. Caldwell has a national litigation practice wherein he defends employers of all sizes in state and federal trial courts and arbitration against all allegations of harassment and discrimination under Title VII of the Civil Rights Act of 1964 and other applicable state and local law.
 In addition, Mr. Caldwell serves as a co-chair for the firm’s Workplace Investigations and Organizational Assessments Practice Group where he has leveraged his prosecutorial and litigation skills to conduct workplace and internal investigations for clients locally, nationally and internationally.
 Aside from managing a busy practice, Mr. Caldwell serves in firm leadership as the co-chair of ODBAR—a business resource group which supports and empowers Ogletree Deakins’ community of African-American and Black attorneys.

-Mr. Caldwell is actively involved in the Oklahoma City community presently serving as the Secretary of the Board of Directors for the Greater Urban League of Oklahoma, President of the Downtown Club of Oklahoma City, a member of the Leadership Oklahoma City Board of Directors, and a member of the Advisory Committee for the Inasmuch Foundation.
-Mr. Caldwell previously served as the Vice-Chair of the Board of Directors for Positive Tomorrows, a private, tuition-free elementary school meeting the education and social service needs of homeless children and their families.
+Mr. Caldwell is actively involved in the Oklahoma City community presently serving as the First Vice Chair of the Board of Directors for the Greater Urban League of Oklahoma, President of the Downtown Club of Oklahoma City, a member of the Leadership Oklahoma City Board of Directors, and a member of the Advisory Committee for the Inasmuch Foundation.